denovogear/dng-mutmap/README.md

 It adds the `mutmap` command to `dng`, which allows the generation of an HTML file which contains an interactive visualization.

+The word "mutmap" is short for "mutation map".
+The intent of this tool is to help visualize ("map") the locations of mutations in a pedigree.

 # Installation

 Copy everything in this repository (except this README file) into the